opuk/puppet-rhevagent/README.md

 ## Overview

-This is a experimental module and should be treated as such.
+This module installs and enables the RHEV agent.